bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 -   <span id="51f9">Uses the same programming language (JavaScript) and paradigm for both client and server.
 Using the same language, we minimize context switching and make it easy to share code between the client and the server.</span>
 -   <span id="ad6f">JavaScript is single-threaded, which removes the complexity involved in handling multiple threads.</span>
--   <span id="c797">JavaScript is asynchronous, which allows us to take full advantage of the processor it’s running on.
+-   <span id="c797">JavaScript is asynchronous, which allows us to take full advantage of the processor it's running on.
 Taking full advantage of the processor is crucial because the node process will be running on a single CPU.</span>
 -   <span id="7654">Using JavaScript gives us access to the npm repository.
 This repository is the largest ecosystem of useful libraries (most of them free to use) in **npm modules**.</span>

 Some of the disadvantages of using Node.js for writing server-side code are:

 -   <span id="0f56">By strictly using JavaScript on the server, we lose the ability to use the right tool (a particular language) for the job.</span>
--   <span id="cd1e">Because JavaScript is single-threaded, we can’t take advantage of servers with multiple cores/processors.</span>
+-   <span id="cd1e">Because JavaScript is single-threaded, we can't take advantage of servers with multiple cores/processors.</span>
 -   <span id="12c7">Because JavaScript is asynchronous, it is harder to learn for developers that have only worked with languages that default to synchronous operations that block the execution thread.</span>
 -   <span id="07dc">In the npm repository, there are often too many packages that do the same thing.
 This excess of packages makes it harder to choose one and, in some cases, may introduce vulnerabilities into our code.</span>

 To write a simple web server with `Node.js`:

-1.  <span id="b4ff">Use Node’s `HTTP` module to abstract away complex network-related operations.</span>
+1.  <span id="b4ff">Use Node's `HTTP` module to abstract away complex network-related operations.</span>
 2.  <span id="9e58">Write the single **_request handler_** function to handle all requests to the server.</span>

 The request handler is a function that takes the `request` coming from the client and produces the `response`.
 The function takes two arguments: 1) an object representing the `request` and 2) an object representing the `response`.